e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Digital photography is particularly interesting because the cost of a photo has basically dropped to zero as any digital camera can produce an infinite number of pictures.
 A complete revolution from the film era.

-Disruptable markets are simply markets that have been in an extended period of time of high cost and/or low productivity while a solution seems within reach with established technology.
+Disruptable markets are simply markets that have been in an extended period of time of high cost and/or low productivity while a new solution could be within reach with established technology.

-Your ability to disrupt here lies in your internal capacity to bring science and product.
+Your ability to disrupt here lies in your internal capacity to incredibly execute on bringing up the right product.

 #### Approach